I was standing on Waikiki Beach enjoying my coffee and watching the waves roll in.

 The lessons I learned from my surfing experience can be applied to a lot more than surfing.
 These simple steps create a clear path to success.

-3. Open your mind to new experiences.
 I was hooked.
 I was determined to catch as many waves as possible in our short time together, but as we paddled back out, Matt asked us to hit the pause button.
 We straddled our boards and for the next five minutes he wanted us to sit, breathe and be present in the moment.
 It took me a couple minutes but I started to appreciate the incredible view of Diamond Head, the beach and just floating in the water.
 Those moments of solitude gave me an awesome perspective.
 Matt asked us: “Where else can you capture this kind of peace and complete chaos in the same moment?”
 It wasn’t lost on me that I was being gifted another gentle reminder of why down time matters — and those few minutes are actually the most memorable of my entire lesson.
 A shift in perspective can offer the fuel we need to move forward.
-After all, this was precisely the reason I moved to a four-day work week last summer (and will be repeating it again in 2015).
-I’ve already committed to adjusting my schedule to accommodate for more creative time, new experiences and new shifts in perspective in 2015.

-4. Never stop learning.
 I will admit to being a creature of habit.
 I love routine and repetition.
 When we live in our own comfort zone too long, it’s easy to start feeling a little stuck.
-I’ve been there and for a short period of time I arrived there again in 2014.
 This time around, I made it my mission to get back into the groove as quickly as possible.
 How?
 By renewing my commitment to learning.
 Reading.
 Writing.
 Coaching.
 Revamping my morning routine.
 Trying something new (Surfing counts!).
 To keep making progress, you have to keep learning.
 That applies to surfing, business and life.
 When you embrace continuous learning and make it part of your DNA, it’s a whole lot easier to catch the next wave of opportunity.